quantum-tinkerer/MeanFi/DESIGN.md

   and filling, and an `ActiveSCFSpace` that encodes Hermiticity, particle-hole constraints, and optional spatial symmetry.
-- `DensityCoordinates` describes computed entries. `DensityEntries` owns their immutable values and optional integration errors.
+- `DensityCoordinates` describes computed entries. `DensityEntries` owns their immutable values and optional integration errors, shared when result metadata changes. `DensityResult` adds physical quantities and evaluation diagnostics.
   Missing entries are unknown, never implicitly zero.
 The SCF space reconstructs only entries fixed by its constraints.
 - `DensityProblem` holds validated, resolved integration settings and coordinates.
   Public density calls and SCF use the same preparation boundary and evaluator.